Jahia/scriptlanguages-thymeleaf/README.md

 # scriptlanguages-thymeleaf

-A experimental module that provides basic Thymeleaf scripting language support.
-This module hasn't gone through Jahia's rigorous QA process and is therefore not supported.
+A Jahia Digital Experience Manager (DX) module that provides Thymeleaf scripting language support.
+This module should mostly be considered as a proof-of-concept.
+It is not recommended to use this code in a production environment.
+For more information about Jahia DX, please go to: https://www.jahia.com/platform/digital-experience-manager

 ## Features
 - Makes it possible to use Thymeleaf as a scripting languages for Jahia views